AuroraRoboticsLab/GodotRobot/README.md

 ## Build Process

+If you are using MacOS, we have not yet set this up on your operating system!
+Feel free to reach out to us so we can work with you, or start a pull request with the progress you make so we can update our documentation.

 To build this, start by downloading the [Godot 4.4 engine](https://godotengine.org/download/) for your machine.

 If using windows, now is the time that you must install WSL, if you do not have it.